This post may contain affiliate links. Please read our disclosure policy for more information.

 This is one of the most overlooked and underrated point.
 Believe it or not, having an excellent credit score can help you and your family build wealth.
 This is no surprise because the higher your score, the less interest you pay.
 This can amount to thousands of dollars over the years.

-I attached this Forbes article by Rob Berger for your reference.
+To get a good understanding of how important your credit score is to your financial health, read this article, How a Good Credit Score Can Save You $83,770.
 In this article, he explains and calculates the total costs of what you pay when you have a good vs. bad credit score.

-Take a few moments to read them.
-I’m really hoping it will motivate you to build a stronger credit score.
+My overall hope is to help and motivate you to build a stronger credit score.

 Financial Goal #8.
 Earn extra income.